-We are working on delivering and managing a wide range of infrastructure and finance programmes that support Scottish Government’s National Infrastructure Mission and can inform policy ambitions for decarbonisation and inclusive growth.
+We are delivering and managing net zero infrastructure and finance programmes that support Scottish Government’s National Infrastructure Mission to drive inclusive economic growth and build resilient places

 We work with every local authority across Scotland to push forward Scottish Government’s Scotland's Schools for the Future programme.

 Our role is to efficiently manage the programme to help local authorities achieve the very best value from their investment in new schools.
 This has been achieved through a process of developing, demonstrating, disseminating and the sharing best practice from across the programme.